ProHronus/ETH-crowdfunding/README.md

 ## Description

 Create and managing smart-contract for crowdfunding campaigns on Ethereum Blockchain through a simple web interface.
-Smart-contract hold all funds that bakers send to support a particular Campaign.
+Smart-contract holds all funds that bakers send to support a particular Campaign.
 Backers can control each transaction by approving each payment request.

-The transparency and full control under fund spending create secure financial framework without any intermediate party.
+The transparency and full control under fund spending create a secure financial framework without any intermediate party.

 👉 **Try it on [Heroku](https://eth-kickstater.herokuapp.com/)** 👈